Li-Lab-SJTU/CausalPhosPro/README.md

 ## Directories

+-  `Simulations/` Provides the R code for simulation analyses and the simulation results are also provided.
 -  `inst/extdata/` contain built-in data sets for the package
 -  `man/`  help files and documentation
 -  `R/`    R functions in scripts